muness/roon-extension-hqp-profile-switcher/README_dev.md

 Within Roon: go to **Settings → Extensions**, enable “HQP Profile Switcher,” then open the settings gear to enter HQPlayer credentials and select a profile.
 Status updates appear beneath the extension name.

+After updating host, port, username, and password, press **Save** in the dialog to reconnect and refresh the profile dropdown.

 ### Persisted Data

 Runtime settings persist in `extension/data/settings.json`.
 Delete the file to reset credentials between tests.